-For use in production, we highly recommend using our pre-built releases as they are tested.
+For usage in production, we highly recommend using our pre-built releases as they are tested.
 If you want to compile the backend from source

-git clone https://github.com/infomark-org/infomark-backend cd infomark-backend go build infomark.go
+git clone https://github.com/infomark-org/infomark cd infomark go build infomark.go

 To guarantee a stable version each commit is tested against some unit-tests.

-While most projects just test a mock we really test the behaviour with a Postgres database.
+While most projects just test a mock we really test the behavior of the endpoints with a Postgres database.

-# in an extra terminal run the dependencies or start them on your own sudo docker-compose up # mock database content cd database python3 mock.py PGPASSWORD=pass psql -h 127.0.0.1 -U user -p 5433 -d db -f mmock.sql
+# mock database content cd database python3 mock.py PGPASSWORD=pass psql -h YOUR_HOST -U YOUR_USER -p YOUR_PORT -d YOUR_DBNAME -f mock.sql

 cd API/app go test --cover